-While this section points out possible negative issues with some polymers used in the biodegradable mulch, most of the report focused on the positive aspects when the mulch does biodegrade.
+While this section points out possible negative issues with some polymers used in the biodegradable mulch, the majority of the report focused on the positive aspects when the mulch does biodegrade.
 The report also discussed current regulations that protect organic integrity and would not allow the use of excluded methods (some of the polymers are extracted from petroleum through the use of bacteria created through excluded methods) and do not allow materials to be used that "contribute to contamination crops, soil or water."
 Organic producers in the European Union are allowed to use petroleum based biodegradable mulch with no requirement on the percentage of bio-based ingredients.
 The EU will be reviewing these mulches in 2024 with possible changes to their annotation.

 Key concerns of current and past NOSB members include the possibility of soil, aquatic, and other environmental contamination by partially decomposed BDM films even if the materials pass ASTM laboratory-based standards.
-Of particular concern to NOSB members is the possibility that BDM films will not decompose thoroughly in dry or cold environments where there is less biological activity in soils.
+Of particular concern to NOSB members is the possibility that BDM films will not decompose thoroughly in dry or cold environments where there is loss biological activations.

+cold environments where there is less biological activity in soils.
 A related concern is that BDM films ploughed into soils may be out of reach of peak biological activity to break it down.
 For example, most soil biological activity occurs in the top 4-6 inches, with only a small fraction below that level.
 If ploughing results in BDM film plastic mixed into soil 7-10 inches deep, there may be fewer microbiotic fauna available to consume BDM carbon sources.
+Figures 2 and 3 show examples of relatively complete biodegradation after less than one year and another case where visible material after 2 months "burial" (source: https://eorganic.org/node/8260).